 Under normal circumstances, the Fund will invest at least 80% of its net assets plus the amount of any borrowings for investment purposes in securities of energy infrastructure companies.
 Energy infrastructure companies are companies that process, store, transport and market natural gas, natural gas liquids, refined products and crude oil (i.e., midstream infrastructure) as well as generate, transport and distribute electricity (i.e., power & renewable infrastructure).
 The Fund intends to focus its investments primarily in equity securities of midstream infrastructure and also may invest in midstream master limited partnerships ("MLPs") and power and renewable infrastructure.
 MLPs, also known as publicly traded partnerships, predominately operate, or directly or indirectly own, energy-related assets.
-For purposes of this strategy, energy infrastructure companies include investment companies that invest primarily in energy infrastructure companies.
+For purposes of this strategy, energy infrastructure companies.
 The Fund is non-diversified.